158 passengers and 14 crew members come down with norovirus

 U.S. health officials track it on cruise ships, leading to more frequent reporting

 A new outbreak of a gastrointestinal illness aboard a cruise ship may have been caused by the norovirus, the ship’s operator said Wednesday.

 At least 66 passengers and 17 crew members came down with a quickly spreading digestive bug aboard the Crown Princess, said spokeswoman Karen Candy of Princess Cruises.

 This ship had sailed from Los Angeles to Hawaii and Tahiti.

 They have been isolated in their quarters, and the ship has implemented sanitation procedures developed in coordination with the Centers for Disease Control and Prevention to slow the disease’s spread.

-Norovirus is known for being readily contagious.
-It causes nausea, vomiting and diarrhea, and is believed to have infected passengers on a number of cruise ships in recent months.
+Norovirus is known for being quite contagious.
+It causes nausea, vomiting and diarrhea and is believed to have infected passengers on a number of cruise ships this year.